PrefectHQ/prefect/docs/concepts/projects.md

             dockerfile: auto
     ```

-    Note that the `id` field is used on the `run_shell_script` step so that its output can be referenced in the next step.
+    Note that the `id` field is used in the `run_shell_script` step so that its output can be referenced in the next step.

 ### The Push Section